nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: How undo & redo executes:**

 * **Alternative 1 (current choice):** Saves the entire address book.
+  * Pros:
-  * Pros: Easy to implement.
+    * Easy to implement.
+  * Cons:
-  * Cons: May have performance issues in terms of memory usage.
+    * May have performance issues in terms of memory usage.

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
+  * Pros:
-  * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+    * Will use less memory (e.g. for `delete`, just save the person being deleted).
+  * Cons:
-  * Cons: We must ensure that the implementation of each individual command are correct.
+    * We must ensure that the implementation of each individual command is correct.

 **Aspect: Command History:**

 * **Alternative 1 (current choice):** Only saves the commands that modify the address book.
+  * Pros:
-  * Pros: Easy to implement.
+    * Easy to implement.
+  * Cons:
-  * Cons: Reduces user experience as keeping track of all commands will also allow us to improve the error messages by specifying the specific recent command which does not allow `undo` or `redo`
+    * Reduces user experience as keeping track of all commands will also allow us to improve the error messages by specifying the specific recent command which does not allow `undo` or `redo`

 * **Alternative 2 :** Save every command executed regardless of whether it modifies the address book.
+  * Pros:
-  * Pros: Improves user experience by improving the quality of the error message for `undo` and `redo`
+    * Improves user experience by improving the quality of the error message for `undo` and `redo`.
+  * Cons:
-  * Cons: Slightly more complicated to implement as a separate `currentStatePointer` for the command history will have to be added.
+    * Slightly more complicated to implement as a separate `currentStatePointer` for the command history will have to be added.

 [↑ Back to top](#table-of-contents)